Conrad Faber von Kreuznach: Life

-Very little is known about his life before 1524.
-It is speculated that Conrad Faber von Kreuznach served as a draftsman and illustrator for the publisher Peter Schöffer who was a former employee of Johannes Gutenberg.
+Little is known about his life prior to 1524.
+It is believed that Conrad Faber von Kreuznach worked as a wood carver and illustrator for publisher Peter Schöffer, who had previously been employed by Johannes Gutenberg.
 The first recorded mention of Conrad Kreuznach is found dating from 1526 where he is mentioned as a journeyman in the workshop of Hans Fyoll from Frankfurt.
 At the beginning of the Reformation just like many other artists deprived of their main source of income, Faber experienced a debt ridden life with modest commissioned works.
 Nothing is known about his first marriage.
 His second marriage was on 18 July 1537 to Catherine, a daughter of a wool weaver.
 Catherine was a citizen of Frankfurt and Faber got the citizenship of Frankfurt on 27 March 1538 because of his marriage to Catherine.
 In 1546 Faber's only son Louis was born.
 His son was named after the child's godfather Martorff Ludwig, whose portrait by Faber is included as part of his Frankfurt works.